Home > Marathon Incident Lessons

 • Why it matters: Corporate standards are only effective if consistently implemented and rigorously audited across all facilities.
 The Marathon Martinez incident revealed a significant gap between corporate policy and site-level implementation.
 Regular, comprehensive gap assessments and robust corporate oversight are vital to identify and rectify these discrepancies before they lead to incidents.
 For safety inspectors, this emphasizes the need for thorough audits that go beyond surface-level compliance.

-• How our tool helps: Utilize the What-If PHA Automated Excel Spreadsheet as a standardized platform for conducting and documenting PHAs across your organization.
+• Practical Application: Utilize the What-If PHA Automated Excel Spreadsheet as a standardized platform for conducting and documenting PHAs across your organization.
 The consistent framework and reporting features facilitate easier comparison of PHA studies across different units and facilities, enabling corporate oversight to identify potential gaps in risk assessment quality and implementation of safeguards.
 Furthermore, the tool's organized data structure aids in tracking action items and recommendations arising from gap assessments and audits, ensuring accountability and continuous improvement.

 Don't become another case study in a CSB report.
 The lessons from Marathon Martinez are clear: proactive, comprehensive PHA, robust safeguards, and rigorous adherence to process safety standards are not optional – they are essential for survival in today's high-hazard industries.
 The CSB report is a roadmap; your PHA program is the vehicle.